Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 How to Train Straight Sits

-However, if you own a dog that consistently sits sloppy it is worth bringing this to a vet's attention as there can be muscular or skeletal causes such as hip dysplasia.
+However, if you own a dog that consistently sits sloppy, it is worth bringing this to a vet's attention as there can be muscular or skeletal causes such as hip dysplasia.
 You may also want to skip asking straight sits in a very young puppy.
-Puppies get better in sitting straight as they grow once their muscular-skeletal system is better developed.
-This is why trainers forego asking puppies for straight sits, explains respected dog trainer, Pamela Reid, in her book Ex-celerated Learning.
+Puppies get better at sitting straight as they grow once their muscular-skeletal system is better developed.
+This is why trainers forego asking puppies for straight sits, explains respected dog trainer Pamela Reid in her book Excel-erated Learning.

 Encouraging Straight Sits From the Start

 Note: This is how a dog who has never been taught to sit can be trained to sit straight.